Arts + Culture

 Inspiring Creativity and Engaging the Community

-A centerpiece of Chattanooga’s arts culture, the Hunter Museum of American Art has one of the most complete collections of American art in the Southeast, spanning from the 1700s to present day.
-Nearby, the Houston Museum of Decorative Arts houses a gorgeous collection of glass, ceramics, and textiles, and the River Gallery Sculpture Garden boasts an award-winning 2-acre space that includes a formal garden, meditation area, and a recycling mountain stream.
+As a centerpiece of Chattanooga’s arts culture, the Hunter Museum of American Art features one of the most complete collections of American art in the Southeast.
+The museum’s permanent exhibits feature art from the 1700s to the present day.
+Nearby, the Houston Museum of Decorative Arts houses a stunning collection of glass, ceramics, and textiles.
+In the same area, known as the Bluff View Art District, visitors can tour the two acres of public artwork on display in the acclaimed River Gallery Sculpture Garden.

-There’s no shortage of performance art in the area.
-The Chattanooga Symphony & Opera – the first (and one of the only) combined orchestra and opera organizations in the nation – holds dozens of concerts featuring a variety of genres each year.
+The Chattanooga Symphony & Opera is one of the only combined symphonic and opera organizations in the nation.
+They host dozens of concerts as well as educational programs throughout the year.
 The Chattanooga Ballet Company and School is the only professional ballet company in the city and tours throughout the Southeast.
-One of the oldest and largest community theatres in the country, the Chattanooga Theatre Centre will be celebrating 100 years during the 2023-2024 season.
+The Chattanooga Theatre Centre, one of the oldest and largest community theatres in the nation, is celebrating its centennial anniversary during the 2023-2024 season.

 The celebration of diversity is fundamental to the Scenic City’s arts community.
-The annual Chattanooga Festival of Black Arts & Ideas celebrates Juneteenth through contributions from artists of African descent.
+The annual Chattanooga Festival of Black Arts & Ideas (CFBA&I) celebrates Juneteenth, showcasing exemplary artists of African descent in dance, music, theater, visual arts, film, and literature.
+CFBA&I hosts the James Baldwin Festival of Words in August, offering workshops, markets, and performances featuring local creatives.
 The Bessie Smith Cultural Center celebrates and educates visitors on African American heritage all year round.
-There are also events throughout the year showcasing German, Indian, Latinx, Native American, and Southern heritage.
+There are also events throughout the year showcasing German, Indian, Latinx, and Native American heritage.

 Inspiring Creativity and Engaging the Community

-A centerpiece of Chattanooga’s arts culture, the Hunter Museum of American Art has one of the most complete collections of American art in the Southeast, spanning from the 1700s to present day.
-Nearby, the Houston Museum of Decorative Arts houses a gorgeous collection of glass, ceramics, and textiles, and the River Gallery Sculpture Garden boasts an award-winning 2-acre space that includes a formal garden, meditation area, and a recycling mountain stream.
+As a centerpiece of Chattanooga’s arts culture, the Hunter Museum of American Art features one of the most complete collections of American art in the Southeast.
+The museum’s permanent exhibits feature art from the 1700s to the present day.
+Nearby, the Houston Museum of Decorative Arts houses a stunning collection of glass, ceramics, and textiles.
+In the same area, known as the Bluff View Art District, visitors can tour the two acres of public artwork on display in the acclaimed River Gallery Sculpture Garden.

-There’s no shortage of performance art in the area.
-The Chattanooga Symphony & Opera – the first (and one of the only) combined orchestra and opera organizations in the nation – holds dozens of concerts featuring a variety of genres each year.
+The Chattanooga Symphony & Opera is one of the only combined symphonic and opera organizations in the nation.
+They host dozens of concerts as well as educational programs throughout the year.
 The Chattanooga Ballet Company and School is the only professional ballet company in the city and tours throughout the Southeast.
-One of the oldest and largest community theatres in the country, the Chattanooga Theatre Centre will be celebrating 100 years during the 2023-2024 season.
+The Chattanooga Theatre Centre, one of the oldest and largest community theatres in the nation, is celebrating its centennial anniversary during the 2023-2024 season.

 The celebration of diversity is fundamental to the Scenic City’s arts community.
-The annual Chattanooga Festival of Black Arts & Ideas celebrates Juneteenth through contributions from artists of African descent.
+The annual Chattanooga Festival of Black Arts & Ideas (CFBA&I) celebrates Juneteenth, showcasing exemplary artists of African descent in dance, music, theater, visual arts, film, and literature.
+CFBA&I hosts the James Baldwin Festival of Words in August, offering workshops, markets, and performances featuring local creatives.
 The Bessie Smith Cultural Center celebrates and educates visitors on African American heritage all year round.
-There are also events throughout the year showcasing German, Indian, Latinx, Native American, and Southern heritage.
+There are also events throughout the year showcasing German, Indian, Latinx, and Native American heritage.

 Hunter Museum